 Created by a self-made expert.
 Without expensive tutors or intensive language classes abroad, I naturally learned seven languages with these techniques.

-Language is Music: Over 100 Fun and Easy Tips to Learn Foreign Languages
+Language is Music: Over 100 Fun and Easy Tips to How to Learn a Foreign Languages

 Praise for Language is Music:

 Language is Music is music for the mind!
 Susanna Zaraysky has crammed this little book with big ideas about how to learn a foreign language, including a multitude of extremely practical tips and applications.
 As one who has dabbled in many languages and speaks a couple fluently, I highly recommend it for anyone who wants to speak another language.John Perkins, New York Times Bestselling Author of Confessions of an Economic Hit Man